pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-08-24-guide-your-layout.md

 There are multiple approaches to this problem and the most obvious would be to insert these two elements in a `UIStackView`.
 But what if, in a more complex layout, you weren´t able to use it?
 The most common approach, although not the best, would be encapsulating the `UIImageView` and the `UILabel` inside a `UIView`.

-In this article, you'll learn how you should do it in this scenario.
+In this article, you'll learn how to approach this problem in this scenario.

 ## I'm Here to Guide You!
-In iOS 9.0, Apple introduced major changes to its frameworks, one of them was `UILayoutGuide`.
+In iOS 9.0, Apple introduced major changes to its frameworks and added new ones .
+One of them was `UILayoutGuide`.

  `UILayoutGuide` is a *“rectangular area that can interact with Auto Layout”* and it should be used to replace any `UIView` used for *"inter-view spaces or encapsulation"* (dummy view).